typhonjs-fvtt-demo/template-svelte-ts-pf2e/README.md

-# template-svelte-ts
+# template-svelte-esm
-Provides a bare bones Typescript template repo to get setup with the TyphonJS Runtime Library and Svelte.
+Provides a bare bones Typescript template repo to get set up with using the the [TyphonJS Runtime Library](https://github.com/typhonjs-fvtt-lib/typhonjs) and [Svelte](https://svelte.dev/).